stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 Then, due to the same semi-random combination of interest/culture/coincidence, they did it again on the next day, then the next, and the next.

-By the time they are 6-7 years old, the low-level math operations, addition/subtraction/etc., come quickly to them, so math is even more enjoyable, and now they are spending 20 minutes on it a day, instead of 5 minutes.
+By the time they are 6-7 years old, the low-level math operations, addition/subtraction/etc., come quickly to them, so now math is even more enjoyable, and now they are spending 10 or 20 minutes on it a day, instead of 5 minutes.

 Or, maybe they spend the same amount of time on it, but because the low-level operations are ingrained in their quick OODA loop, they spend a much higher proportion of their time learning new material.
 And this forms a feedback loop, where they start ingraining even more, higher-level operations.